tower/tower/README.md

 cake watch
 ```

-Having two separate windows makes development clean and clear.
-You can modify your code without having to run your server, and everything will still recompile and give you helpful error messages.
+By having two separate windows, you can modify your code without having to run your server, and coffeescript/stylus/less tasks (or any task in your `grunt` file) will still be executed.

 If you run into an error during `npm install`, remove the `node_modules` folder and try again.